skue/SKUTouchPresenter/README.markdown

 When a  color is provided, this class begins intercepting touch events via `UIApplication sendEvents:`, displaying a rounded layer wherever a touch occurs.
-Events are passed onward, so this shouldn't affect your apps behavior, though there may be a small performance penalty.
+Events are passed onward, so this shouldn't affect your apps behavior (though there may be a small performance penalty).

 When a color has not been set (or a `nil` color is provided), then the original implementation of `UIApplication sendEvents:` is used.